Research

 Coordinator

-Agnès ROBIN, Senior Lecturer in Private Law, LICeM / University of Montpellier
+Agnès ROBIN, Associate Professor (HDR) of Private Law, LICeM / University of Montpellier

 Assessment of the impact of legislative and regulatory measures on access to medical care in Occitanie in areas characterized by insufficient healthcare provision or difficulties in accessing medical care.